Anyone who knows me has probably heard me joke about sending my kid to boarding school after he turns 8 years old.

 Thinking about raising a child over the age of 8 is what scares me.
 I have no idea how the psychology of a middle schooler works.

 - When do they stop telling you about their day?

 - How do you keep your big kid safe in a work of evolving technological dangers?

 - Will he really smell bad for years?
 (You see the appeal of boarding school, right?)

 So when it comes time to have a baby, we spend A LOT of time reading books most people recommend, Googling until way too late at night, and creating the perfect Pinterest-inspired nursery.
-Maybe we do a little reading into postpartum healing and what to expect the first few weeks/months.
-You may have heard the phrase, “It will come naturally, you’ll know what to do” or “Just read a parenting book.”
+Maybe we do some reading into postpartum healing and what to expect in the first few weeks/months.
+You may have heard the phrase, “It will come; naturally, you’ll know what to do,” or “Just read a parenting book.”